OliverGray03/MS1-TheGymWarehouse/README.md

     - I tested the functionality of the form by entering information both partially and fully to see either a success message or prompt for more information
 - Contact Page
     - I tested the functionality of the form by entering information both partially and fully to see either a success message or prompt for more information
+- responsiveness
+    - I tested all the about functions across mobile, tablet and desktop to ensure they were consistantly working
+    - I tested the functionality, responsiveness and readability across mobile, tablet and desktop

 ## Further Testing